haikalbaik/www/docs/docs-intro.md

 ## What to Expect

 This serve as reminder that I need to showcase what I know.
-I was watching [Heath Adams video aka TheCyberMentor](https://www.youtube.com/watch?v=J09yWM9c4x8) last week and the key takeaway I get was there is a need for people to know what we as individual can do.
+I was watching [Heath Adams video aka TheCyberMentor](https://www.youtube.com/watch?v=J09yWM9c4x8) the key takeaway I get was there is a need for people to know what we as individual can do.

 Some important usurps from that video:-